OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aha.md

 ## Recovery Handling

-* OpsHub Integration Manager requires a custom field of text type in Aha! system for recovery purpose.
+* <code class="expression">space.vars.SITENAME</code> requires a custom field of text type in Aha! system for recovery purpose.
-* Field with the internal name **oh _last _update** needs to be created for the entity type which is configured in OpsHub Integration Manager for the sync purpose and for the entity type which is configured in the default link configuration.
+* Field with the internal name **oh _last _update** needs to be created for the entity type which is configured in <code class="expression">space.vars.SITENAME</code> for the sync purpose and for the entity type which is configured in the default link configuration.
 * Refer [Add Custom Fields section](aha.md#add-custom-fields) in appendix for details on how to create custom fields.

 ## User privileges

-* Create one user in Aha! that is dedicated for OpsHub Integration Manager.
+* Create one user in Aha! that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 This user shouldn't perform any other action from Aha!'s user interface.
 This user is referred as 'Integration User' in the document.
   * Please refer to [Add User](aha.md#add-user) section to create a user in Aha!.
 * To synchronize entities to and from any systems to Aha!, Integration User must have **Contributor** permission at project level and **Customizations** role  [which needs be selected from project's Administrator roles].
 Refer to [Grant permissions to Aha! user](aha.md#grant-permissions-to-aha-user) section for step-wise details on how to grant permissions to a Aha! user.

 # System Configuration

-* As you kickstart with the integration, you must first configure Aha! system in OpsHub Integration Manager.
+* As you kickstart with the integration, you must first configure Aha! system in <code class="expression">space.vars.SITENAME</code>.
 * Click [System Configuration](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.

 Refer to the following screenshot for reference: